When will I see you again? Sport bids to step out of virus shadow - France 24

 -- The European Tour is set to return at the British Masters from July 30.

--- But three of the world's top 10 women (Park Sung-hyun - 3, Kim Sei-young - 6, Lee Jeong-eun - 10) tee off in South Korea on Thursday at the domestic showpiece KLPGA Championship at the Lakewood Country Club in Yangju, northeast of Seoul.
+-- Three of the world's top 10 women (Park Sung-hyun - 3, Kim Sei-young - 6, Lee Jeong-eun - 10) teed off in South Korea on Thursday at the domestic showpiece KLPGA Championship at the Lakewood Country Club in Yangju, northeast of Seoul.

 CYCLING

--- The Tour de France has been rescheduled for August 29 from its original June 27 start date.
+-- The Tour de France has been rescheduled for a August 29 start from its original June 27 date.

 -- The Giro d'Italia will take place from October 3-25 with a six-day overlap with the Vuelta a Espana and will be raced at the same time as three 'Monument' classics.